Preclinical and Clinical Trial Requirements

-No. It is not a condition for marketing approval to conduct a clinical trial in Argentina (the approval of pharmaceutical products based on similarity is allowed), provided that the applicant has the necessary preclinical and clinical data when filing product application, depending the type if the drug (e.g. bioequivalence studies).
+No. It is not a condition for marketing approval to conduct a clinical trial in Argentina (the approval of pharmaceutical products based on similarity is allowed), provided that the applicant has the necessary preclinical and clinical data when filing the product application, depending on the type of drug (e.g., bioequivalence studies).

 2. How are clinical trials funded?

 Clinical trials may be either publicly or privately funded.
-Pursuant to local laws and regulations, the sponsor is the individual or legal entity responsible for the commencement, management and financing of a clinical trial (Ministry of Health Regulation No. 1,480/11 and ANMAT Regulation No. 6,677/10).
+Pursuant to local laws and regulations, the sponsor is the individual or legal entity responsible for the commencement, management and financing of a clinical trial.

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?

-At a national level, clinical trials are mainly regulated by Ministry of Health (MoH) Regulation No. 1,480/11 and ANMAT Regulations No. 6,677/10, 12,792/16 and 4,008/17.
-Those regulations set forth the good clinical practices for conducting clinical trials in human beings in the country and are harmonized with international regulations such as the Helsinki Declaration, Nüremberg Declaration, “Operational Guidelines for Ethics Committees that review biomedical research” (WHO-World Health Organization, 2000), the “International Ethical Guidelines for Biomedical Research in Human Beings” (CIOMS – Council for International Organizations of Medical Sciences, 2002), among many others.
+At a national level, regulations set forth the good clinical practices for conducting clinical trials in human beings in the country and are harmonized with international regulations such as the Helsinki Declaration, Nüremberg Declaration, “Operational Guidelines for Ethics Committees that review biomedical research” (WHO-World Health Organization, 2000), the “International Ethical Guidelines for Biomedical Research in Human Beings” (CIOMS – Council for International Organizations of Medical Sciences, 2002), among many others.
 At a regional level, each province may have its own regulations.

 According to national laws and regulation, the protocol must mainly comply with the following requirements: